abindent/Python-Utility-Bot/README.md

 A simple template for building a beautiful discord bot with nextcord.Here I have also implemented the buttons, discord modals and select menus along with slash commands.
 This project is under progress so you have to wait for some time to get your wanted features.

 ## 💻 Features
-1. Added MongoDB databse for saving bot data (eg:- bot prefix).
+1. Added MongoDB database for saving bot data (eg:- bot prefix).
 2. Added Listeners and added a lot of bot customization options.
 3. Dynamic help command with buttons.
 4. Added sub-commands examples in `__sub-command.py`.